mmbman/Katagiri/1984-05-29-Juundo-Shiki-Talk-2.md

 So everyone is a vending machine. *[He laughs.]* It’s interesting, isn’t it?

-What why is the vending machine a problem for human life?
+Why is the vending machine a problem for human life?
 Why?
-It’s a very simple practice: you’re pusshing a button and you’re getting the result.
+It’s a very simple practice: you’re pushing a button and you’re getting the result.

-Black box?
+– Black box?

 Black box!
-You don’t know that you don’t know completely what’s going on inside.
+You don’t know completely what’s going on inside.
 All you have to do is just to push a button and then get the result.
 That’s why people are always doing that.
 It’s fun.

 So, the way seeking mind is to realize that religious aspiration, which you have to seek with the truth, is to realize how [much a] vending machine your life is.
 The other point is, you shouldn’t be black box.

-- Shouldn’t?
+– Shouldn’t?

 Should not.
 You should know how much, how strongly your life is dependant on vending machine.
 You should realize.
 This is first point.
 Second point, if you realize it, as best as you can, you shouldn’t be black box.
 As best as you can, you have to learn what’s going on.

 And then, what do you have to learn?
 What is it?
 I didn’t tell you yesterday, but maybe you can give me some ideas.
 What do you have to know?
 What is the internal mechanism there?
 What is it?

--
+–

 Yes.
 That’s why what is the structure of internal mechanism?
 What is the structure of internal mechanism for human life?

-- Suffering?
+– Suffering?

 Suffering?
 Yes.
 In the Buddhist teaching, you can use the Buddhist teaching.

-- Greed, anger
+– Greed, anger

-- ...
+– ...

-Yes it is. *[Laughter.]* Let’s look at a more simple teaching.
-Tathagatagarbha is a more development aspect of Buddhist teaching, after primitive Buddhism.
+Yes it is. *[Laughter.]* Let’s look at a more simple teaching. *Tathagatagarbha* is a more [developed] aspect of Buddhist teaching, after primitive Buddhism.
 So let’s return to the primitive religion, while the Buddha was alive.
 At that time, Buddha teaches us what?

-- Ignorance.
+– Ignorance.

-- Interdependence.
+– Interdependence.

 Interdependence, yes, that is one.
 The other one is?

-Change, impermanence.
+– Change, impermanence.

 Impermanence is the teaching of looking at the human life in terms of time.
 The interdependence teaching is looking at the human life in terms of space.
 Alright?